RajeshTechForge/RajeshTechForge/README.md

 #  About Me

 Hi there 👋.
-I'm Rajesh Mondal, a school student currently diving into the exciting world of programming, particularly with **Python**.
+I'm Rajesh Mondal, a student currently diving into the exciting world of programming, particularly with **Python**.
 My passion lies in exploring **Machine Learning** and **Artificial Intelligence**, eager to unlock their potential with code.

 ### What I Do: